Keirsey History, Family Crest & Coats of Arms

 Early History of the Keirsey family

-Another 131 words (9 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Keirsey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keirsey research.
+Another 67 words (5 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Keirsey History in all our PDF Extended History products and printed products wherever possible.

 Keirsey Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Keirsey include Kersey, Kercey, Keresey, Kearsey and others.